DucAnhNTT/DucAnhNTT/README.md

 </h1>
 A third-year Computer Science student,  with a goal to become a Data Engineer.
 My interest is in Big Data and Cloud technologies.<br>

-- I'm currently focus on Microsoft Farbic, and start a journey with my first intern job.

 - 💼 You can explore my diverse portfolio of projects below or on my personal website [ducanhntt.github.io](https://ducanhntt.github.io/)

 - 📧 For any professional inquiries, please reach out to me at **ducanh0285@gmail.com**